jianyu-niu/jianyu-niu.github.io/_pages/about.md

 This project explores integrations of confidential computing and various distributed computing techniques like blockchains and Federated Learning.
 Related works include Engraft (confidential consensus, [CCS'22](https://dl.acm.org/doi/10.1145/3548606.3560639)), Narrator/Narrator-Pro (state continuity system, [CCS'22](https://dl.acm.org/doi/10.1145/3548606.3560620)/[TDSC'24](https://ieeexplore.ieee.org/abstract/document/10480251)), Achilles (TEE-assisted BFT, [EuroSys'25]()), Mercury/TeeRollup ([Bridge/TDSC'26](https://arxiv.org/abs/2409.14640), [Rollup/TC'25](https://arxiv.org/abs/2409.14647)), and Fides (TEE-assisted DAG, [VLDB'26]()).

 ## News
+* (2026/07) I am invited to serve as a PC member for [USENIX Security'27](https://www.usenix.org/conference/usenixsecurity27).
 * (2026/06) Our work on *Fides*, a TEE-assisted DAG protocol has been accepted to [VLDB'26]().
 * (2026/05) Our work on *Solana PoH* security analysis has been accepted to [USENIX Security'26]().
 * (2026/02) Our work, *Hydra*, a Multi-BFT protocol without global ordering, has been accepted to [ICDE'26]().